axibase/atsd-use-cases/how-to/aws/cloud-watch-alert/README.md

 ## Overview

 This guide shows how to configure automatic email notifications upon resource launch from an Amazon Web Services account.
-This feature enables real-time notifications that alert you to resource status change and prevent unauthorized use of your AWS console which, if left unchecked, can result in expensive fees from Amazon and potentionally harmful operations carried out from your console.
+This feature enables real-time notifications that alert you to resource status change and prevent unauthorized use of your AWS account which, if left unchecked, can result in expensive fees from Amazon and potentionally harmful operations.

 ![](images/new-flow.png)

 You may follow these instructions to set up native AWS email notifications or follow the advanced procedure to integrate ATSD and AWS for enhanced notifications delivered via email, or through your preferred messegner service such as Telegram or Slack.

-### Infrastructure Prerequisites

-* Create an AWS [IAM account](https://github.com/axibase/axibase-collector/blob/master/jobs/aws-iam.md) to query CloudWatch statistics.
-* Make sure 4GB RAM is available for the [ATSD sandbox](https://github.com/axibase/dockers/tree/atsd-sandbox) container.

 ### Configure a New CloudWatch Event